webui-dev/go-webui/README.md

    Or the development version -->

-   Until the next stable releas, it is recommended using the development version
+   Until the next stable releas, it is recommended to use the development version

    ```sh
    go get github.com/webui-dev/go-webui/v2@main